mujarino/CS2_DMA_Radar/README.md

 # How to add your map?
    1. download offsetfinder.py
    2. make folder in /maps with your mapname
-   3. copy meta.json from one of other maps. to work properly in needs 2 files in folder: radar.png and meta.json
+   3. copy meta.json from one of other maps. to work properly it needs 2 files in folder: radar.png and meta.json
    4. run offset finder with python
    5. numbers in console is player position in program. so u need to make it positive(if its negative) with plus and minus, x,y
    6. use buttons to search current offset
    7. enter new numbers in meta.json
+   8. you can open issue and send me this data and i will add your map for all